PX4/PX4-user_guide/en/flight_controller/omnibus_f4_sd.md

 > **Tip** PX4 is compatible with boards that support the Betaflight OMNIBUSF4SD target (if *OMNIBUSF4SD* is present on the product page the board should work with PX4).

+<span></span>
+> **Tip** Any Omnibus F4 labeled derivative (e.g. clone) should work as well.
+However, power distribution on these boards is of varying quality.

 These are the boards tested and known to work:
 - [Hobbywing XRotor Flight Controller F4](http://www.hobbywing.com/goods.php?id=590)
-   > **Tip** This board fits on top of the [Hobbywing XRotor Micro 40A 4in1 ESC](http://www.hobbywing.com/goods.php?id=588) without soldering.
+   > **Note** This board fits on top of the [Hobbywing XRotor Micro 40A 4in1 ESC](http://www.hobbywing.com/goods.php?id=588) without soldering.
 This ESC board also provides power for the Omnibus board.

    Purchase from:
   * [Hobbywing XRotor F4 Flight Controller w/OSD](https://www.getfpv.com/hobbywing-xrotor-f4-flight-controller-w-osd.html) (getfpv)